Digichem-Project/digichem-core/doc/sphinx/source/submit/tutorial.rst

 .. image:: /_static/submit_tutorial/submission.png

-The input coordinates have now been submitted, and Silico can be exited (by using the 'esc' key), or further calculations can be queued.
+Congratulations, the input coordinates have now been submitted and Silico can be exited (by using the 'esc' key), or further calculations can be queued.